Dichotomous247/Mountain-Runner/README.md

 # Mountain-Runner

-Simple 2D game, identical to Chrome dino game.
+Simple 2D game built with canvas, similar to Chrome's dino game but with its own sweet touch!